-Imagine putting your hard earned money into one of your favorite lottery draws and checking the numbers a few days later only to find you’ve won!
+Imagine putting your hard-earned money into one of your favorite lotteries draws and checking the numbers a few days later only to find you’ve won!
 Most of us can only imagine what that feeling is like.
-But what about finding out you’ve won big then discovering you’ve actually lost your ticket?
+But what about finding out you’ve won big and then discovering you’ve actually lost your ticket?
 Believe it or not, this has happened to a lot of people and worse is that most don’t know what to do in such a situation.
 Can you claim your lottery winnings if you lose your winning ticket?
 Here’s all you need to know.

 Lost Lottery Money